lucianothesilva/hyperv-to-proxmox/README.md

 ![image](https://github.com/lucianothesilva/hyperv-to-proxmox/assets/20344783/17f6dc4e-89cf-4fca-9118-a3b4d328ff15)

+## 2 types of storage migration

+Choose the one for your scenario

 **Migrate to pve local storage:**

 The new Virtual Machine has been assigned a new VM id which in our case is 103.